TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/TCEform/Index.rst

 ->TCEFORM\_flexform
 """""""""""""""""""

-(Since TYPO3 4.6) Properties for the TCEFORM FlexForm configuration object.
+Properties for the TCEFORM FlexForm configuration object.

 .. ### BEGIN~OF~TABLE ###